chr-ibb/chr-ibb.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I'm Chris.
 I'm a Software Engineer.
 I'm mostly self-taught, though I did take a handful of CS classes while studying at UC Berkeley.
-I've got more small or unfinished projects than I'd care to admit, but I'm proud to say that I've finished my biggest project yet: my Reddit companion app [Floppi](/projects/floppi).
+I recently finished my biggest project yet, my Reddit companion app [Floppi](/projects/floppi).
 I also fixed a [bug](https://android-review.googlesource.com/c/platform/frameworks/support/+/2163645) in the Android codebase, which is cool.